 Have a question?
 Just email us at email@example.com

-* If an effort to better stream line production white will only be offered in limited runs.
-The next time white will be available for ordering will be from December 25th 2015 to January 4th 2016.
+* If an effort to better stream line production white and two tone will only be offered in limited runs.
+The next time white will be available for ordering will be from February 19th 2016 to February 29th 2016

 * This case will arrive flat-packed (unassembled).
 If you are picking up the case locally you may request to have it assembled prior to pick up

 * The Merlin Pedestal design allows them to be mounted on top of or underneath the case.
 They are stackable as well.
 When mounting above, the case will need to be taken apart.

 Merlin SM8 Case Features:(click the links below for full desrciptions)

 - The Flex-Bay System

 - Removable Motherboard Tray and Tech Station